-Real estate is often seen as one of the very best alternative investments to stocks.
 During a recent 44-year period, commercial real estate outperformed the S&P 500, with annual average returns of 9.29% to 6.86%.

 But did you know that farmland outperformed both stocks and commercial real estate during the same time span?
-It had an average annual rate of return of 10.23%.
-Over 20 or 30 years, that 1% to 3% additional return really adds up!

-Two of the biggest names in farmland crowdfunding are AcreTrader and FarmTogether.
 Each will provide a combination of an annual distribution of income from property rents and, ultimately, capital appreciation on the sale of the land.

-If you want to add farmland to your portfolio, either of these crowdfunding platforms are worth a serious look.
-So, let's dive in and compare AcreTrader vs FarmTogether.
+If you want to add farmland to your portfolio, either of these crowdfunding platforms is worth a look.

-AcreTrader is based in Fayetteville, Arkansas, and was launched in 2017.
 It was founded by a group of individuals who already had extensive experience with investing in farmland and wanted to extend the opportunity to other investors.
 AcreTrader is a real estate crowdfunding platform, but one specializing in productive farmland.
-This is unlike most real estate crowdfunding platforms, that focus on commercial real estate investing.

 AcreTrader enables investors to add farmland to their portfolios, even without any previous experience in the farming industry.
 AcreTrader handles all the investment and management details, limiting your involvement directly to investing.
 Best of all, you can participate in farm properties offered on the platform with just a few thousand dollars.